ndbaker1/sheeter/README.md

 *several steps above can sought to be parallelized*

-This is based on a [previous project of mine](https://github.com/ndbaker1/WAV-analyzer), extended to higher dimensionality.
+This is based on a [previous project of mine](https://github.com/ndbaker1/WAV-analyzer), extended to higher dimensionality and based on other projects/papers I have read in the subject before.

 [![gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer)